6 Ways to Survive Your First Day Back at the Office After an Amazing Vacation

 Ah, vacation.
 You just got back from a week of complete relaxation, when the only thing on your to-do list was to not do a thing.
 But now you’re back to reality and struggling to muster up the strength to turn on the computer, trudge through your inbox, and jump right back into your normal work routine.

 Even if you didn’t actually fly across different time zones, we won’t judge you for being drained.
-Unfortunately, your office isn’t so forgiving—and everyone expects you get back in the groove.
-(Were 10 AM Monday morning meetings always this painful?)
+Unfortunately, your office isn’t so forgiving—and everyone expects you to get back in the groove.
+(Were 10 AM Monday meetings always this painful?)

 So, we’re giving you six tips to surviving that first day back without anyone knowing that you’re still fantasizing about the beach.